 Jackie, Amy and Sherrie are also experienced and enthusiastic educators.
 In 2019 the group received a rousing standing ovation as they headlined the opening performance at Jazz Educator’s Network Conference in Reno, NV.
 They were recently guest soloists with the Binghamton University Jazz ensemble (NY); and they’ve presented workshops and clinics at numerous universities, colleges, and high schools throughout the country.
 In summer 2020 they will serve as artists-in-residence for the second time at Maryland Summer Jazz in Rockville, MD.

 3D’s most recent recording, I Love To See You Smile, was recorded in January 2020 at Red Rock Recording Studio.
-The band’s self-entitled CD was released in 2016 and recorded “live” at WVIA Radio.
-Look for their upcoming release, Holiday in 3D, in November 2020.
+The band’s self-titled CD was released in 2016 and recorded “live” at WVIA Radio.
+Look for their upcoming release, Christmas in 3D, in November 2020.

 Connect with the 3D Jazz Trio on their website and all other social media.